peter-kuchel/cli-tools/README.md

       * [] and ^[] - match positive and negative character groups
       * +  - match one or more occurances of the previous character
       * ?  - match zero or one occurances of the previous character
-      * \w - match any alphabet character
+      * \w - match any alphanumeric character
       * \d - match any digit
       * ^  - match start of line
       * $  - match end of line